Dronfield Junior School

 Music Impact

-Pupils make the most progress in singing and listening and appraising.
-Many children display great enjoyment in singing activities, with several SEND children and their teachers reporting the positive impact of singing with others has on mood and wellbeing.
+Pupils make good progress in singing and listening and appraising.
+Many children display great enjoyment in singing activities, with

-A large number of children choose to participate in choir at some point during their four years, and experience performing on stage in the community; this boosts confidence and self-esteem.
+number of children choose to participate in choir at some point during their four years, and experience performing to the community at

-Many children learn to respond to music sensitively and articulately, showing an understanding of the emotional impact music can have, and using technical vocabulary.
+Many children learn to respond to music sensitively and articulately, showing an understanding of the emotional impact music can have,

-Several pupils continue to play the flute and clarinet after the period of Wider Opportunities Programme, and go on to participate in music groups at secondary school.
+after the period of Wider Opps, and go on to participate in music groups at secondary school.

-In curriculum music, through use of the Charanga scheme, all pupils will make clear and sustained progress in music from Years 3 – 6, developing their musical understanding, and confidence in composing and performing.
-They will go on to secondary school with a good musical foundation and appreciation of the subject.
+In curriculum music, through use of the spiral Charanga scheme, pupils make clear and sustained progress in music from years 3 – 6,

 Y3 Music progression map